Update on RADA's Anti-Racism project from the Senior Leadership Team

 An Academy-wide training programme was launched in the autumn term 2020 and continues to be delivered and refined.
 All staff and students are required to take part in the training, including members of Council and the audition panels.
 This has allowed us to begin establishing a shared framework and language.
 Training sessions so far have covered anti-racism, allyship, fragility and understanding the mechanisms of racism; sessions for Black and Global Majority students and staff only; positionality, history, policy and an introduction to Critical Race Theory; consent, power and healthy relationships; inclusive dialogue and conflict resolution; and safeguarding.
 Future sessions will look at LGBTQ+ allyship training and training that examines class and disability.

 The Senior Leadership Team is establishing a multi-year anti-racism project, framework, and leadership structure.
 An Anti-Racism Project Group, which includes members of the Senior Leadership Team and staff from across the Academy, is currently working to focus the vision and strategy for anti-racism at RADA, as well as developing the milestones and project plan.
-The plan will include RADA’s vision, values and resource commitments to underpin the work and we will share an update on it before the end of the academic year.
+The plan will include RADA’s vision, values and resource commitments to underpin the work.